fex01/servicenow-notes/sn-discovery.md

     - example: A Business Rule sets Install Status to Pending Install when a record is inserted/updated into the Hardware [cmdb_ci_hardware] table, or an extended table, by a user with the mid_server role.
   - Scheduled Jobs
     - All > System Definition > Scheduled Jobs
-    - example: Using the Most recent discovery date as a condition, a Scheduled Job ran on a repeating interval updates Install Status to Absent for Cls not rediscovered in 30 days.
+    - example: Using the Most recent discovery date as a condition, a Scheduled Job ran on a repeating interval updates Install Status to Absent for CIs not rediscovered in 30 days.
     - first check OOB support like Data Manager policies
   - Data Policies
     - All > System Policy > Rules > Data Policies